[ Printer Friendly Version ] [ Report Abuse ]

 “Yeah, about that,” Nixie said guiltily, biting her lips.
-“Sorry for losing those five points you earned.”
+“Sorry for losing those five points.”

 “Oh it’s alright,” Vesper motioned with the wave of her hand.
 “Besides, it was so worth seeing the look on Hormitch’s face.”

-“You know if I didn’t know any better, I’d say that Dmitri has a thing for you, Vesper,” Nixie said, her face enlightened.
+“You know if I didn’t know any better, I’d say that Dmitri was sort of flirting with you,” Nixie said, her face enlightened.

 “Didn’t you see the way he was teasing you?”
 Nixie added.

 “No thanks to Ms. Black’s kick over here,” Vesper said pessimistically.

 Narcissa scrunched her face guiltily.
 “I said I was sorry, didn’t I?”

 “Anyways,” Vesper said, brushing off Narcissa’s apology.
 “I’ve been thinking, and I have a few ideas about getting back at Malfoy.”

 “Let’s hear them then,” Nixie said, jumping excitedly.

 “I’ll tell you all about them in the Common Room tonight.”